 These Mindset-built templates help us deliver a consistent experience whether we conduct sessions in-person or remotely.
 During the next RDTW phase, “Ideation”, we will continually refer to the user persona to make sure we are creating new features and tools with the user in mind.

 During the “Ideation” phase, we transition from understanding the users and defining the processes and personas to creating user-centered solutions.
-Again, this is meant to be highly collaborative, allowing us to build on each other’s ideas to create new tools and better processes.
+Again, the intent is to be highly collaborative.
+It allows us to build on each other’s ideas to create new tools and better processes.

 We usually start with an individual exercise called Crazy 8s that has users come up with 8 features they’d like to see in a new tool or process.
 Then, in groups of 3-5, individuals share their sketches, highlight their top ideas, and begin to sketch new applications.